There are actually lots of different reason for buying a set of steel mugs but my favorite reason is that they’re pretty cool things to own.

 I for one find these types of coffee cups to be a bit of a novelty but I can’t deny how cool many of them look.
 I also like that many of them look like antiques or designed after antique styles.

 Here are my favorite stainless steel coffee mugs with handles.
-If you want to see some of my picks for small stainless steel cups then click here.

 Are Stainless Steel Coffee Mugs Safe

 Did it ever cross your mind that coffee mugs made from stainless steel might not be safe?
 It’s easy to envision an scenario where you pick up a steel mug full to the brim with scalding hot coffee and you immediately burn your fingers holding the mug and then drop it to the ground in reaction.